amanirmk/polyvibe/index.md

     session.pop("plot_data", None)
     return render_template("index.html")
 ```
 The `@app.route("/")` tells the app to run this code whenever the url is at "/", which is the root of the website.
-Hold on a second!
-Didn't I say all we need to do is render?
-Well, I'm jumping ahead a bit here.
+But hold on a second!
+Didn't I say all we need to do is render the HTML page?
+Well, I'm jumping a bit ahead here.
 In later parts of the code, I save some data in the session object of the app.
-What I am doing here is clearing out any possible data that could be currently held.
+What I am doing with `session.pop()` is clearing out any possible data that could be currently held.
 This is particularly important to do since I'm storing a reasonable amount of data as a file.

-#### Authorization
+### Authorization

-Now we have to get permission to access the user's Spotify account.
+Next, we have to get permission to access the user's Spotify account.
 ```
 @app.route("/authorization")
 def authorize():